m4ch374/sas_project/README.md

 Suppose you have created a model `logistic_regression.py`, you might ask yourself: "Where should I place this file?"

-The short answer is: Anywhere in `./backend`
+The short answer: Anywhere in `./backend`

-The long answer is: There might be an issue with top level imports in Python so it would be safer to do it in `./backend/models` instead.
+The long answer: There might be an issue with top level imports in Python so it would be safer to do it in `./backend/models` instead.
+But I will try to find a way to go around it and I will give you an update soon.

 ----

 ## :ledger: Additional notes

-1. If you are wondering how the backend interacts with your model, heres a quick rundown:
+#### 1. If you are wondering how the backend interacts with your model, heres a quick rundown:
 * `./models/views.py` Does the handling of requests and responses
 * `./models/urls.py` Maps a link to a particular function (which the frontend could call)

-2. The backend looks super bulky, is it necessary?
+#### 2. The backend looks super bulky, is it necessary?
 * No, but it looks good on your resume
 * And of them are boilerplates from `Django` which is designed for advanced backend systems
 * But you could brag about making a "complex" backend in future interviews

-3. Henry, your documentation is actually enjoying to read like no cap
+#### 3. Henry, your documentation is actually enjoying to read like no cap
 * Thank you :blush:
 * ~~Read my documentations from other projects if you're interested~~